co-de-er123/TrafficSenseAI/README.md

 ---

 <p align="center">
-  Made with ❤️ by Your Name
+  Made with ❤️ by Amruth
 </p>